Intermittency for the wave and heat equations with fractional noise in time

 \section{Hyperbolic case: FK representation for the second moment}

-In this section, we develop a Feynman-Kac (FK) representation for the second moment of the solution $u(t,x)$ of the wave equation (\ref{wave}), similar to the one obtained in \cite{DMT08} in the case of white noise in time.
+In this section, we develop a Feynman--Kac (FK) representation for the second moment of a solution $u(t,x)$ of the wave equation (\ref{wave}) [given by \eqref{Wiener-chaos-sol}], similar to the one obtained in \cite{DMT08} in the case of white noise in time.
 Due to the fractional component of the noise, our representation is based on a Poisson random measure on $\bR_{+}^2$, rather than a simple Poisson process.
 This extension follows the approach of \cite{B09} for the parabolic case.
-The FK representation will be used in Section \ref{LB-section} to obtain a lower bound for the second moment of the solution in cases (i)-(iii).
-Case (iv) will be treated differently using an approximation based on case (ii).